buehler/mse-project-thesis-1/sections/08_appendix.md

 Considering {@fig:teach_op_uml}, the following objects exist in or around an Operator:

 - **Watcher**^[<https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes>]: The Operator registers one or multiple watchers with the Kubernetes API.
 This enables the Operator to receive events when a watched resource gets modified.
-A watcher can be namespaced or global and can watch one type of resource (e.g. Depoyments, Services, or a custom resource).
+A watcher can be namespaced or global and can watch one type of resource (e.g. Deployments, Services, or a custom resource).
 - **Event**^[<https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes>]: Events are the notification of the Kubernetes API that a watcher receives.
 Three relevant types of events exist:
   - _Added_: When a resource gets added to the watcher.
 This event is fired for each resource of the watched type when the watcher is registered.
   - _Modified_: When a resource that is already being watched gets modified.